Everything You Need to Know About Creating Rewards on Patreon

 - Photos and/or videos of your process

 Fans love when they can get a peek behind the scenes into your creative process, so consider setting up a camera or snapping a few photos while you work.
 When you attach the photos or video to a post on Patreon, you can select the minimum pledge level that can see the content.
-This is a great reward to offer your patrons pledging a bit higher than the minimum pledge tier.
+This is a great reward to offer your patrons paying a bit higher than the minimum reward tier.

 - Live chat